enthusiastic-js/form-observer/docs/form-validity-observer/guides.md

 1) MAYBE something on how to work with accessible error messages?
 (Should we also mention `aria-errormessage` vs. `aria-describedby` too and the lack of support for `aria-errormessage` too?
 Or does that belong somewhere else in the docs?)

 2) Notes on how to handle fields that are toggled via CSS would probably be helpful.
 More than likely, a wrapping `fieldset` that could be `disabled` would be the "path of least resistance". `disabled` fields don't partake in field validation or form submission, and the `:disabled` CSS pseudo-class could be used to visually hide a group of elements from users whenever needed.
 That said, this approach requires JavaScript.
 Conditionally displayed fields are a bit more complicated for forms that want to support users lacking JS.
 But this is true regardless of whether or not someone uses our library.

-Extra: Should we include a `Philosphy` document/page?
-Perhaps _additionally_ including why it's likely unnecessary to store things like error messages, touched fields, and/or dirty fields in application state?
 -->

 ## Enabling Accessible Error Messages during Form Submissions